eschnett/SimplexQuad.jl/README.md

 <https://www.mathworks.com/matlabcentral/fileexchange/9435-n-dimensional-simplex-quadrature>.
 (The given email and web addresses seems now defunct; however, a web search for Greg von Winckel easily finds up-to-date pointers.)
-The code in this packages is a fairly literal translation from Matlab to Julia.
+The code in this package is a fairly literal translation from Matlab to Julia.

 ## Description